GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 ## Solution

-Use the Genesys Cloud command line interface (CLI) to run a pre-configured JSON query that retrieves the data you need from the Usage API and sends it to an S3 bucket.
-There, a Glue job transforms the data so that an Athena query can retrieve it.
+Use the Genesys Cloud command line interface (CLI) to run a pre-configured JSON query that retrieves the data you need from the Genesys Cloud Usage API and sends it to an S3 bucket.
+There, an Amazon Glue job transforms the data so that an Amazon Athena query can retrieve it.

 ## Contents